Southern Minnesota is one of the cool places you’ll pass when going on a typical trip through the American Midwest.

 Four Daughters Vineyard, Winery & Restaurant is located outside of the big cities of Minneapolis and Saint Paul in Spring Valley, at 78757 MN-16.

-A restaurant that served beers and other refreshments are also available on the menu if you are not a traditional wine drinker.
-The food is top-rated, and alternative options are available if you are gluten intolerant or vegan.
+A restaurant that serves beers and other refreshments is also available on the menu if you are not a traditional wine drinker.
+The food is top-rated, and alternative options are available if you are gluten-intolerant or vegan.
 While small, that’s exactly what counts when the “small town” atmosphere matters.

 12. Nerstrand Big Woods State Park

 Address: 9700 170th St E, Nerstrand, MN 55053, USA

 Nerstrand Big Woods State Park is located at 9700 170th Street (East) and was first opened to the public in 1945.
 It’s one of the most incredible forests you can find close by and one of the best hiking trails in the Upper Midwest.